The Solution of Potential-Driven, Steady-State Nonlinear Network Flow Equations via Graph Partitioning: Governing equations

 When certain assumptions on the network topology are valid, the solution to \eqref{eq:NF-pi} is known to be unique (when it exists).
-However, these assumptions also eliminate certain impractical but pathological network instances \cite{nrsolver}, and are stated as follows : \begin{enumerate}[label=(A\arabic*)] \item There is at least one slack node, i.e., $|N_s| \geqslant 1$. \item When $|N_s| \geqslant 2$, a path connecting two slack nodes must consist of at least one edge with $g^{*}_{ij} \neq 0$ \item Any cycle must consist of least one edge with $g^{*}_{ij} \neq 0$. \end{enumerate} We already mentioned that \ref{assumption:slacks} ensures that the values of the potential satisfying equation \eqref{eq:NF-pi} are unique, but \ref{assumption:path-pipe} and \ref{assumption:cycle-pipe} are required to ensure uniqueness of the flows satisfying \eqref{eq:NF-pi} \cite{nrsolver, Singh2019, Singh2020}.
-The existence of a solution to \eqref{eq:NF-pi} will be assumed in this article, but the proof of existence of a solution for a specific case can be found in \cite{ss-soln-existence}.
+However, these assumptions also eliminate certain impractical but pathological network instances \cite{nrsolver}, and are stated as follows : \begin{enumerate}[label=(A\arabic*)] \item There is at least one slack node, i.e., $|N_s| \geqslant 1$. \item When $|N_s| \geqslant 2$, a path connecting two slack nodes must consist of at least one edge with $g^{*}_{ij} \neq 0$ \item Any cycle must consist of at least one edge with $g^{*}_{ij} \neq 0$. \end{enumerate} We already mentioned that \ref{assumption:slacks} ensures that the values of the potential satisfying equation \eqref{eq:NF-pi} are unique, but \ref{assumption:path-pipe} and \ref{assumption:cycle-pipe} are required to ensure uniqueness of the flows satisfying \eqref{eq:NF-pi} \cite{nrsolver, Singh2019, Singh2020}.
+The existence of a solution to \eqref{eq:NF-pi} is not discussed in this article since the proof of existence of a solution for a particular case of \eqref{eq:NF-pi} can be found in \cite{ss-soln-existence}.

 For any \emph{nonlinear} edge relation, including the aforementioned case of fluid flow in pipeline networks, \eqref{eq:NF-pi} is a nonlinear system of algebraic equations in $|V(G)| + |E(G)|$ variables whose solution becomes more challenging as the network size grows larger.
-Moreover, whatever the solution algorithm used for the nonlinear system, it is necessary to solve a linear system specified by the Jacobian of \eqref{eq:NF-pi} at each iteration, but direct methods (such as LU decomposition) do not scale well with system size.
-However, their indirect counterparts (iterative linear solvers) with good scaling properties perform poorly \cite{Nguyen2025Jun}.
 Thus, there is a strong motivation to develop a solution technique that can utilize network partitioning to solve the system \eqref{eq:NF-pi} on smaller subnetworks.
 While \cite{network-partitioning} proposed such a method, it has severe limitations imposed by the network structure and the placement of slack nodes (which will be discussed subsequently), but the method we propose overcomes most of those deficiencies.

 As a preamble to it, we present a reformulation of the system ~\eqref{eq:NF-pi} as a bi-level nonlinear system.
 The reformulation will also yield useful insights for the subsequent network partitioning.